rinigus/pure-maps/maps/README.md

 into the JSON metadata file itself.

 * **`first_label_layer`**: Identifier of the lowest label layer in the style.
-Icons and route polylines might rendered right below this layer so that labels are not obscured and remain readable.
+Icons and route polyline outlines will be rendered right below this layer so that labels are not obscured and remain readable.

+* **`first_route_layer`**: Identifier of the layer in the style below which the route will be rendered.
+If not specified, it is assumed to be the same as `first_label_layer`.
+Is used in practice to avoid overlaying traffic information.

 * **`style_json`**: A full JSON format style definition.